 The Superintendent shall develop administrative guidelines containing requirements for graduation consistent with state law and the requirements adopted from time to time by the Board.
 The guidelines shall also identify the requirements and process to be followed by students wishing to graduate early.

 3.26.
-Compliance with Michigan Sex Education Statute; Prohibition of Abortion Referral or Assistance.
+Compliance with Michigan Sex Education Statute.